usaid-cs/yesterday-i-learned/random.md

 1. [The least tolerant *person* wins][c2] as the highest common denominator.
 1. The Greek word "Kyrios" means "lord, Lord, master" in one word.
 1. People take on [regnal names][wikipedia 140], different from their own names, when they take reign.
 Queen Elizabeth might not have been called Elizabeth.
 Not all of the King Georges were called George before they were King. > *Prince Albert, Duke of York, assumed the throne as King George VI instead of using the King Albert.*
-1. An English subset called [E-Prime][wikipedia 141] prohibits all variants of the phrase "to be", so as to make the language less ambiguous.
-This may be useful (see what I did there) for docstrings.
 1. Unmanaged cow herds in India scavenge for food in landfill sites.
 [They are filled with plastic.][topdocumentaryfilms]
 1. Crab sticks are also called [seafood extenders][google 12]
 1. "According to the United States Department of Agriculture National Nutrient Database, (crab sticks) contains about 76% water, 15% protein, 6.85% carbohydrate, and 0.9% fat."